Charles Hamilton (writer): Style and content

-Charles Hamilton was a keen gambler and a frequent visitor to continental casinos before the First World War.
-Although his stories always had a strong anti-gambling message, such conduct being described as 'sweepy' or 'shady' Hamilton often introduced gambling as a storyline, and showed how compulsive it was, whether on horse racing or casinos.
+Charles Hamilton was a keen gambler at continental casinos before the First World War.
+Although his stories always had a strong anti-gambling message, such conduct being described as 'sweepy' or 'shady', Hamilton often introduced gambling storylines, such as horserace betting or casinos, and warned of its compulsive dangers.

 The moral message throughout is subtly tempered through comic characters, of whom Billy Bunter is the most famous.
-Bunter is the antithesis of everything the stories value, being lazy, greedy, dishonest and self-centred.
-His presence though is tolerated because of his extreme incompetence and (usually) an absence of outright malice.
-His absurd interventions deflate the high seriousness that the authority figures seek to impose, and frequently reduce their efforts to farce.
-The moral message is also conveyed through non-comic characters.
+Bunter is the antithesis of everything the stories value: lazy, greedy, dishonest, and self-centred.
+However, he is tolerated because of his extreme incompetence and (usually) good nature and lack of malice.
+His absurd interventions deflate the high seriousness of authority figures, and frequently reduce their efforts to farce.

-The public school setting offered an opportunity to create a world where adult presence was spread thinly, thereby giving the juvenile characters a chance to achieve something akin to independence.
-In such circumstances adventures could be developed which were beyond the experience of the readership, a formula that others were to exploit with much popular success, albeit sometimes with less artistic ability and originality.
+The public school is a world where adult supervision is light, allowing the juvenile characters to create a society of their own, and dare to adventure beyond the experience of the young readers.
+This formula became standard in juvenile fiction, though Hamilton's originality and technique were seldom equalled.

 Substitute writers

-During the 1910s Hamilton's input dropped during his frequent trips to the Continent to visit the gambling tables of Monte Carlo, and for about 20 years nearly 35 other authors wrote stories for publication under the pen names 'Martin Clifford' and 'Frank Richards'; these included Edwy Searles Brooks (1889–1965), Hedley Percival Angelo O'Mant (1899–1955), William Edward Stanton Hope (1889–1961), Julius Herman (1894–1955) John Nix Pentelow (1872–1931) and George Richmond Samways (1895–1996), the last writing nearly 100 Greyfriars stories among others.
-Hamilton disparagingly referred to this pool of substitute writers as "The Menagerie".
+During the 1910s Hamilton's input dropped during his frequent trips to the Continent and the gambling tables of Monte Carlo, and for about 20 years nearly 35 other authors wrote stories for publication under the pen names 'Martin Clifford' and 'Frank Richards'; these included Edwy Searles Brooks (1889–1965), Hedley Percival Angelo O'Mant (1899–1955), William Edward Stanton Hope (1889–1961), Julius Herman (1894–1955) John Nix Pentelow (1872–1931) and George Richmond Samways (1895–1996), the last writing nearly 100 Greyfriars stories among others.
+Hamilton disparagingly referred to this pool of substitutes as "the Menagerie".
 The last substitute-written story appeared in The Magnet in 1931; all subsequent stories were solely written by Hamilton.